Historiography is both the writing of history and the study of how history is written.

 Try this 2 step approach:

-1. In the libray catalogue and other research databases, enter the term:
+1. In Omni, the Library's catalogue and other databases, enter the term:

 2. Add term(s) about the subject area you are focusing on for example:

-NOTE: the asterisk (*) will retreive records containing words with the stem, so, for example historiograph* will retrieve records with: historiographical, historiography, historiographies, historiographers, etc.
+NOTE: the asterisk (*) will retrieve records containing words with the stem, so, for example historiograph* will retrieve records with: historiographical, historiography, historiographies, and historiographers.